DarkangelKid/rss/README.md

 readable.
 Tab now inserts three spaces.
 Backspace will also know it was a tab and delete three.

 When commenting, use /* style */.
 When commenting out single lines of code, use //.
-For commenting out multiple lines, use /* */.
+For commenting out multiple lines, use /* hi = 2 */.

 Always leave an empty line above /* */ comments.

 The 80 column argument seems to be pretty much standard.
 It is the width of monospace on A4.
+Books tend to be 66 characters.
 It is for readability because it is hard to read wide lines.
+Possible to have two pages open side by side on most monitors.
+Some terminals max at 80 chars.
-There are other reasons too like having two pages open side by side.
-It also means the code can be scrolled on github without a horizontal bar.
-Things like that.
+Code can be read on github without a horizontal bar.
+Lines over 80 characters tend to be a sign of over complexity.

 If parameters to a function go over 80 characters width, align with single spaces.
 ```
 int foobar2(int qux,
             int quux,